DeNederlandscheBank/dnb-nlp/README.rst

 Experimental natural language processing projects with Solvency 2 documents

-In this repository we publish our progress with respect to the application of natural language processing with Solvency 2 documents.
+In this repository we publish our progress in natural language processing with Solvency 2 documents.

 Installation
 ============